Bullfighting: Recortes

-Since horses are not used, and performers are not professionals, recortes are less costly to produce.

 Comic bullfighting

 Comical spectacles based on bullfighting, called espectáculos cómico-taurinos or charlotadas, are still popular in Spain and Mexico.
 Troupes include El empastre or El bombero torero.

 Encierros

 An encierro, or running of the bulls, is an activity related to a bullfighting fiesta.
 Before the events that are held in the ring, people (usually young men) run in front of a small group of bulls that have been let loose, on a course of a sectioned-off subset of a town's streets.

 Toro embolado

 A toro embolado (in Spanish), bou embolat (in Catalan), roughly meaning "bull with balls", is a festive activity held at night and typical of many towns in Spain (mainly in the Valencian Community and Southern Catalonia).
 Balls of flammable material are attached to a bull's horns.
 The balls are lit and the bull is set free in the streets at night; participants dodge the bull when it comes close.
 It can be considered a variant of an encierro (correbous in Catalan).
 This activity is held in a number of Spanish towns during their local festivals.